Power Rack VS Squat Stand: Which One Should I Get?

 In fact that power rack has proven to be the best training partner I’ve ever had.
 It never sleeps in and it will always catch me when I fail.
 Makes me sorta’ glad that I made the extra investment over a standard squat rack.

 A month ago, I was weighing up whether to go for a power rack or a squat rack to complete my home gym set-up.
-Maybe you’ve got that same power rack vs squat rack issue going on in your brain.
+February be you’ve got that same power rack vs squat rack issue going on in your brain.
 Let me share my experience in overcoming the squat stand vs power cage dilemma to help you make the smart choice.

 Squat Stand vs Power Rack